MountKingX/spring-mvc-book/README.md

 15. Simple Configuration of Spring Security: using static inMemoryAuthentication() instead of DB users: ('john', ''pa55word'), ('admin', 'root123');
 16. As the requirement of Spring-5, a Bean of `BCryptPasswordEncoder` is configured;
 17. In jsp, we can take advantage of security tag and show things when necessary: `<%@ taglib prefix="security" uri="http://www.springframework.org/security/tags" %>`
-18. Qualifier is added for `ProductValidator` 's javax.validation.Validator beanValidator attribute, which is for `LocalValidatorFactoryBean` at WebMvcConfig.java;
+18. Qualifier added for `ProductValidator` 's javax.validation.Validator beanValidator attribute, which is for `LocalValidatorFactoryBean` at WebMvcConfig.java;
+19. Ajax calls from Angular.js were not achieved

 ---
 last updated on April 26th, 2020